joealden/corum-client/README.md

 ## The Analysis
 ### Essential Features
+From my research into existing systems, as well as the interviews I have done, I believe this to be a good set of basic features that Corum needs.

 #### Page Layout
 - Header (Top of the page)
   - Top left - Logo linking to homepage